JulienD/vagrant-ansible-server-playbooks/README.md

 This project aims to make spinning up a simple development environment and avoid loosing time creating virtual machines.

-All the provisionning is done with `Ansible`.
+All the provisioning is done with `Ansible`.

 ## LAMP environnement